-CODE OF CONDUCT AND ETHICS In each section you will find useful information and practical tips about how the topic is relevant in volleyball.
+Outlined below the main requirements and measures that Volleyball BC has in place to protect participants and respond to maltreatment and inappropriate behaviours.
+In each section you will find useful information and practical tips about how the topic is relevant in volleyball.
+Use the chart below as a checklist to complete.